GluuFederation/docs-clustermgr-prod/3.1.3/source/installation/index.md

 - 22 will be used by Cluster Manager to pull logs and make adjustments to the systems

 - 80 and 443 are self explanatory.
-443 must be open between the Load Balancer and the Gluu Server/oxAuth
+443 must be open between the Load Balancer and the Gluu Server

 - 1636, 4444 and 8989 are necessary for LDAP usage and replication.
 These should be open between Gluu Server nodes

 - 30865 is the default port for csync2 file system replication

-- 7777 and 8888 are for securing communication between the Proxy server and the Gluu servers with stunnel
+- 7777 and 8888 are for securing the distributed caching communication the Gluu servers with Stunnel

 ### Proxy